xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1024      | VAR          |
 | 2048      | VARP         |

-Formats    is either a one- or a two- dimensional array, depending on whether the field is a header field or a data field.
+Formats&nbsp;&nbsp;&nbsp;&nbsp;is either a one- or a two- dimensional array, depending on whether the field is a header field or a data field.

   - > If the active field is a header field (orientation argument is 1,
     > 2 or 3) then this is a two-dimensional array.
 Each row of the